 - Walking Robots

 - This is where it gets complicated.
 Legitimate walking robots, that is, robots which move on independent legs, are a rare breed, costly to build, and while photogenic and crowd-pleasing, not very effective in battle due to a lack of speed.
-When i say legitimate, i am referring to the presence of shufflebots, which operate in a manner like walkers, but instead of using legs, use sections of feet in order to move faster while still benefiting from the weight advantage bonus that walkers receive (extra weight = extra weapons + harder to push around).
+By legitimate, it is referring to the presence of shufflebots, which operate in a manner like walkers, but instead of using legs, use sections of feet in order to move faster while still benefiting from the weight advantage bonus that walkers receive (extra weight = extra weapons + harder to push around).
 Newer regulations disqualify shufflebots from getting this bonus, but have also made the qualifications for a "real" walker more stringent.
 Walkers are now mostly found in other robotics competitions, such as the non combat events of RoboGames.

-- Similar in concept to a rammer, the wedge uses a low-clearance inclined wedge or scoop to move in under an opponent and break its contact with the arena floor – decreasing its mobility and rendering it easy to push off into a wall or hazard.
+- Similar in concept to a rammer, the wedge uses a low-clearance inclined wedge or scoop to move in under an opponent and break its contact with the arena floor decreasing its mobility and rendering it easy to push off into a wall or hazard.
 The wedge is also useful in deflecting attacks by other robots.
 Wedges are also used to lift an opponent up to make the attack of another weapon more effective.
-A small wedge may be attached to the rear of a robot with other weaponry for use as a ‘backup’ in case the main weapon fails.
+A small wedge may be attached to the rear of a robot with other weaponry for use as a backup in case the main weapon fails.
 The 1995 US Robot Wars middleweight champion La Machine was an early and effective wedge design as was Robot Wars Series 1 champion, Roadblock.
 This simple design is the secret to the success of Original Sin, an 8-time champion—and counting, as it's still active to this day—across RoboGames and ComBots, earning it the title of "World's Deadliest Wedge."

 - Continuously rotating weapons are popular and varied.
 These use a dedicated motor to spin up a heavy bar, studded disc, or toothed cylinder (drum/eggbeater) and use it to strike the opponent with the kinetic energy stored in the rotating mass.
 The mass may spin on either a horizontal or vertical axis, although vertical spinners may have maneuverability problems due to the gyroscopic action of the weapon.
 The destructive potential of a well designed spinning weapon requires robust arena containment to prevent shrapnel being thrown into the audience.
 Three-time BattleBots middleweight champion Hazard was a horizontal bar spinner, as were BattleBots 2016 champion Tombstone and Robot Wars Series 9 champion Carbide.

 - Full Body Spinner

 - Taking the concept of the spinner to the extreme, a full body spinner (AKA shell spinner or tuna can spinner) rotates the entire outer shell of the robot as a stored energy weapon.
 Other robot components (batteries, weapon motor casing) may be attached to the shell to increase the spinning mass while keeping the mass of the drive train to a minimum.
 An FBS robot takes several seconds to spin the heavy shell up to effective speed, and they must evade their opponent while waiting for that speed.
 However, full body spinners can be a double-edged sword (or shield in this case), as they output so much centrifugal energy that they can be a hazard to even themselves, often leading to their spinners breaking from the recoil of impacts.
 As a result, most of the strategies against FBS robots boils down to tanking hits until their spinner breaks and then going in for the kill, and even those that do win matches often don't escape with fully-functioning spinners.
 The arena walls also present a hazard to these robots as they can ricochet off them uncontrollably across the arena, so drivers must be very mindful of their surroundings as well.
 The 1995 US Robot Wars heavyweight co-champion Blendo was the first effective full body spinner.note , as was two-time BattleBots lightweight champion Ziggo, whose spinning shell was actually a wok.
 Robot Wars Series 7 champion Typhoon II was also one.
 The Robotic Death Company (Robotic Destruction Company in China) specializes in this type of robot; their greatest success with a FBS is Megabyte's 3rd-place finish at King of Bots in 2018.

 - A narrow, high-speed, two-wheel drive train attached to a long boom with an impact weapon on the end creates a robot that can spin in place at a high speed, swinging the weapon in a horizontal circle.
 The simplicity and durability of the design is appealing, but the robot cannot be made to move in a controlled manner while spinning without employing sophisticated electronics.
 The 1995 US Robot Wars lightweight champion Test Toaster 1 was a thwackbot, as were T-Wrex and Golddigger from BattleBots and Nuts 2 in Robot Wars.
 The oldest combat robot still competing, Herr Gepoünden from 2002, is a thwackbot.

 - Torque Reaction

 - A variant on the thwackbot is the torque reaction hammer.
 These robots have two very large wheels with the small body of the robot hanging in between them.
 A long weapon boom has a vertically oriented hammer, pick, or axe on the end.
 On acceleration, the weapon boom swings upward and over to the rear of the robot to offset the motor torque.
 When the robot reverses direction, the weapon will swing forcibly back over the top and hopefully impact the opponent.
 These robots are simple and can put on a flashy, aggressive show, but their attack power is relatively small.
 This type of robot was popularized and standardized via The Master in BattleBots, which proved slippery and difficult to fight.
 BattleBots 2.0 middleweight champion Spaz was a torque reaction pickaxe robot.
 Robot Wars Series 8 finalist Gabriel was also one, though it could also swing its blade and move independently if needed.

 - Using tactics similar to a wedge, the lifter uses a powered arm, prow, or platform to get underneath the opponent and lift it away from the arena surface to remove its maneuverability.
 The lifter may then push the other robot toward arena hazards or attempt to toss the opponent onto its back.
 The lifter is typically powered by either an electric or pneumatic actuator.
 Two-time US Robot wars and four-time BattleBots heavyweight champion Biohazard was an electric lifter, as was Robot Wars Series 2 champion Panic Attack.

-- Although mechanically resembling a lifter, the flipper uses much higher levels of pneumatic power to fire the lifting arm explosively upward.
+- Although mechanically resembling a lifter, the flipper uses much higher levels of pneumatic power to fire the lifting arm or ramp explosively upward.
 An effective flipper can throw opponents end-over-end through the air causing damage from the landing impact or, at Robot Wars, toss it completely out of the arena.
 Flippers use a large volume of compressed gas and may have a limited number of effective attacks before their supply runs low.
 Flippers can be either rear-hinged (lifting the opponent up directly) or front-hinged (aiming to get under the opponent then tip them over).
 Flippers have two weaknesses.
 The first is limited energy storage: Flippers typically have less than 20 attempts before they run out; Bronco and Apollo, among the most powerful flippers in BattleBots and Robot Wars, respectively, have only a little over a dozen flips per full charge.
 The other weakness is that a missed flip will send the flipper itself flying, during which it's at the complete mercy of its opponent.
 The two-time Robot Wars champion Chaos 2 and BattleBots super heavyweight champion Toro were flippers.
 Another notable robot with a flipper, Cassius, is responsible for popularizing the idea of the srimec (self-righting mechanism), as its flipper could also be used to turn itself back over after being flipped itself by other robots.
 Hydra, in BattleBots 2019, is also notable for being the first effective hydraulic-powered flipper, a subclass that, for a long time, had problems with speed and power.

 - Another lifter variant, the clamper adds an arm or claw that descends from above to secure the opposing robot in place on a lifting platform.
 The entire assembly then lifts and carries the opponent wherever the operator pleases.
 Two-time BattleBots super heavyweight champion Diesector was an electric clamper, as was 2003 finalist Complete Control.

 - Overhead Axe